kazu610/1st_assignment_RT1/README.md

 ### Finding tokens considering its color ###

 In order to accomplish the task, the robot needs to determine which token to move toward with considering the token's color.
+The argument `color` gives this function which color to find.
+Checking if a token has already been reached with arrays `fin_silver` and `fin_gold`, `find_token(color)` specifies the nearest token.
+This function returns `dist`, `rot_y` and `num`, distance to the token, angle between the robot's direction and the token and offset number respectively.

 ```python
 def find_token(color):